 i Digital marketplace

-Digital marketplace is not regulated by either Bank Indonesia or the OJK.
-Rather, it is regulated by the Minister of Trade under Government Regulation No. 80 of 2019 regarding Trading through Electronic Systems, dated 25 November 2019, and its implementing regulation, Minister of Trade Regulation No. 50 of 2020 regarding Provisions of Business Licensing, Advertisements, Guidance and Supervision of Business Practitioners in Trade Through Electronic Systems, dated 19 May 2020.
+Digital marketplaces are not regulated by either Bank Indonesia or the OJK.
+Rather, they are regulated by the Minister of Trade under Government Regulation No. 80 of 2019 regarding trading through electronic systems, dated 25 November 2019, and its implementing regulation, Minister of Trade Regulation No. 50 of 2020 regarding provisions of business licensing, advertisements, guidance and supervision of business practitioners in trade through electronic systems, dated 19 May 2020.
 To operate a digital marketplace, a company must obtain a Trade through Electronic System Business Licence and other supporting licences as necessary.
 There is no special rule for digital marketplaces that facilitate the sale of digital assets.

 The trading of cryptoassets is specifically regulated by the Commodity Futures Trading Regulatory Agency (Bappebti), an agency under the Ministry of Trade, and is subject to a different set of rules.
-These rules are laid out in Bappebti Regulation No. 5 of 2019 regarding Technical Provisions for the Implementation of the Crypto Asset Physical Market in Futures Exchange, dated 8 February 2019, as last amended by Bappebti Regulation No. 3 of 2020 dated 31 March 2020.
+These rules are laid out in Bappebti Regulation No. 8 of 2021 regarding guidance for the implementation of the cryptoasset physical market in futures exchange, dated 29 October 2021.

 ii Collective investment schemes

 Indonesian law does not regulate collective investment schemes in general.
 Instead, regulations are issued pertaining to specific finance products, such as equity crowdfunding platforms.